rahmjan/cloud-computing-azure/tutorials/01_VirtualMachines/README.md

 </VirtualHost>
 ```

-1. Overwrite the default configuration of Wordpress with your new one with these commands:
+Then, overwrite the default configuration with the previous one with these commands:

   - `a2dissite 000-default`
   - `a2ensite wp`
   - `systemctl reload apache2`

-1. Link the DB with your web server by creating a PHP file with the command `editor /etc/wordpress/config-myblog.lingi2145.uclouvain.be.php` and add this content:
+Finally, link the DB and the web server by creating a PHP file with the command `editor /etc/wordpress/config-IP_ADDR_OF_WEB_SERVER.php` and add this content:

 ```php
 <?php